-16.1.1.
-First aid is used for temporary treatment of on-the-job injuries and minimizes occupational exposure to hepatitis B virus (HBV), human immunodeficiency virus (HIV), and other blood-borne pathogens.

-16.1.2.
-CPR (Cardio Pulmonary Resuscitation) is a lifesaving procedure that is performed when someone's breathing or heartbeat has stopped, as in cases of electric shock, drowning, or heart attack.
+- 16.1.1.
+First aid is used for temporary treatment of on-the-job injuries and minimizes occupational exposure to hepatitis B virus (HBV), human immunodeficiency virus (HIV), and other blood-borne pathogens. - 16.1.2.
+CPR (Cardio Pulmonary Resuscitation) is a lifesaving procedure that is performed when someone's breathing or heartbeat has stopped, as in cases of electric shock, drowning, or heart attack. - 16.1.3 AED (Automated External Defibrillator) is a medical device designed to analyze the heart rhythm and deliver an electric shock to victims of ventricular fibrillation to restore the heart rhythm to normal.
+Ventricular fibrillation is the uncoordinated heart rhythm most often responsible for sudden cardiac arrest.

-16.2.1 Minimum first aid/CPR requirements for Contractors working at Company premises:

-The Contractor must have personnel trained and immediately available to provide first aid/CPR treatment on site.
-Contractor must provide a current first aid/CPR certificate.

-The Contractor must have applicable first aid supplies at the premises.

-Contractor must develop an Emergency Plan for the premises and have it available at all times.
-The Emergency Plan must include, at a minimum:

-- Location of the job site - Name of hospital or Emergency Care Center where Contractor personnel would be transported - Travel route - A statement saying: "In Case of Serious Injury Call 911" or a specific number - For remote premises, the Plan will include applicable transportation (e.g., helicopter services).

-16.2.2 The following are the minimum requirements for Contractor working at Company premises who might be exposed to blood-borne pathogens:

-- The Contractor personnel must be properly trained in basic blood-borne pathogen exposure, control and postincident sanitation procedures. - The Contractor must provide accessible blood-borne pathogen cleanup supplies.
+- 16.2.1 Minimum first aid/CPR/AED requirements for Contractors working at Company premises: - The Contractor must have personnel trained and immediately available to provide first aid/CPR/AED treatment on site.
+Contractor must provide a current first aid/CPR/AED certificate. - The Contractor must have applicable first aid supplies at the premises. - 16.2.2 Contractor must develop an Emergency Plan for the premises and have it available at all times.
+The Emergency Plan must include, at a minimum: - Location of the job site - Name of hospital or Emergency Care Center where Contractor personnel would be transported - Travel route - A statement saying: "In Case of Serious Injury Call 911" or a specific number - For remote premises, the Plan will include applicable transportation (e.g., helicopter services). - 16.2.3 The following are the minimum requirements for Contractor working at Company premises who might be exposed to blood-borne pathogens: - The Contractor personnel must be properly trained in basic blood-borne pathogen exposure, control and postincident sanitation procedures. - The Contractor must provide accessible blood-borne pathogen cleanup supplies.